johngeorgewright/frontfax/README.md

 ### JS Combine

-While you're working on any js files they will automatically be combined into assets/js/main.js.
+While you're working on any js files they will automatically be combined from assets/js/src/*.js into assets/js/main.js.

 Bugs
 ----